-Our Peer Support Team is comprised of women who have dealt with reproductive mood disorders (for example, PMDD, postpartum depression, etc) and other women’s health issues (think pregnancy loss) and have completed our unique women's peer support and crisis intervention training program.
+Our Peer Support Team is comprised of women who have personally experienced reproductive mood disorders including PMDD, PME, postpartum depression, pregnancy loss, and more.
+All our peer support volunteers have completed our unique women's peer support and crisis intervention training program.

 Peers not only provide insight based on personal experience with various treatment plans but also teach coping skills, physical wellness, good nutrition, stress management and social support.
 More than anything, though, they provide a safe space for you to be heard.
 They’ve been there, and don’t judge.

 Fill out this quick form to connect with a Peer Support Provider today